splanck/vc/docs/vcdoc.md

 - `--no-cprop` – disable constant propagation.
 - `--x86-64` – generate 64‑bit x86 assembly.
 - `-c`, `--compile` – assemble the output into an object file using `cc -c`.
+- `--link` – build an executable by assembling and linking with `cc`.
 - `--dump-asm` – print the generated assembly to stdout instead of creating a file.
 - `--dump-ir` – print the IR to stdout before code generation.
 - `-I`, `--include <dir>` – add directory to the `#include` search path.
 - `-O<N>` – set optimization level (0 disables all passes).

-Use `vc -o out.s source.c` to compile a file, `vc -c -o out.o source.c` to produce an object, or `vc --dump-asm source.c` to print the assembly to the terminal.
+Use `vc -o out.s source.c` to compile a file, `vc -c -o out.o source.c` to produce an object, `vc --link -o prog source.c` to build an executable, or `vc --dump-asm source.c` to print the assembly to the terminal.

 ## Preprocessor Usage